 We’ll do our best to provide some real and actionable alternatives in this article with some useful information about car title loans.

 Before looking at alternatives let’s make sure we understand what a car title loan is.
 The simple answer is a loan secured by the vehicle.
 Depending on the specific state you live in, repayment terms can range from 30 days to over a year.
 Just remember the longer the loan, the higher the total loan cost.

 Interest rates also vary quite a bit and can be very high, in many cases over 200% APR.
 Finding an alternative to the lenders that charge the highest rates should definitely be considered.

 Some lenders are also offering longer term loans, which, when combined with the high interest rate can be very costly.
 In some cases a $2,000 loan can cost over $10,000 to repay.
 This is definitely not recommended.

 First, we cover the so called car title loan alternatives and why they are primarily useless, and then provide some real title loan alternatives that are hopefully more useful.

 So called “Alternatives” to Title Loans:

-The alternatives provided in most articles are not options for most people considering a title loan and do not really provide them with any useful alternative:
+The frustrating part about the alternatives provided in most articles is that they generally are not realistic or available options for most people considering a title loan.

 1. Get a personal loan from a bank: